-This paper is organized as follows: The Section \ref{sectiona} is devoted to adapt the Mackey machine \cite{Mac} to equivariant vector bundles.
-Theorem \ref{decomp} describes how any $G$-equivariant vector bundle over a topological space $X$ can be obtained as the sum of inductions of twisted equivariant (with respect to certain groups) vector bundles over $X$.
-In the Subsection \ref{sectionaa}, we apply the induced decomposition of equivariant $K$-theory to examples coming from the quaternions and the Steinberg group.

-In Section \ref{sectionb} we study proper actions of Lie groups with only one isotropy type and apply the decomposition of equivariant $K$-theory of Section \ref{sectiona}.
-We apply this decomposition to compute the equivariant $K$-theory of $5$-dimensional simply connected manifolds with actions of $SU(2)$ and only one isotropy type.
+This paper is organized as follows: Section \ref{sectiona} is devoted to adapt the Mackey machine \cite{Mac} to equivariant vector bundles.
+In Section \ref{proper$K$-theory}, we prove Theorem \ref{decomp} describing how any $G$-equivariant vector bundle over a proper $G$-space $X$ can be obtained as the sum of inductions of twisted equivariant (with respect to certain groups) vector bundles over $X$.
+In Section \ref{sectionb}, we study proper actions of Lie groups with only one isotropy type and apply the decomposition of equivariant K-theory of Section \ref{sectiona}.
+In Section \ref{sectionaa}, we apply the induced decomposition of equivariant K-theory to examples coming from the quaternions and the Steinberg group.
+We apply this decomposition to compute the equivariant K-theory of $5$-dimensional simply connected manifolds with actions of $SU(2)$ and only one isotropy type.
+Finally, in Appendix A, we present additional proofs and remarks about the property $(K)$ in order to explain how this property is satisfied for a very general class of topological groups.

-In Section \ref{sectionc}, we prove an analogue decomposition as the presented in Section 2, for equivariant connective $K$-homology and actions of compact Lie groups on a topological space $X$.

-Finally, in the Appendix A, we make some additional proofs and remarks about the property $(K)$ in order to explain how this property is satisfied for a very general class of topological groups.

-The second author thanks the first and third author for being helpful in the development of the initial idea of this paper.